How to Check if Your Weed Grinder Sucks

 Where are you taking this grinder?
 Why do you want it to be small?
 Should it fit in your pocket for your daily going-arounds, or do you just want it to be stealthy and easily carried?

 Do you plan to take this grinder camping, out on the water?
-Taking these things into consideration will help you pick the best grinder.
+Taking these things into consideration will help you pick the best grinder for you.

 Major Factors That Influence the Cost of A Weed Grinder